content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/javascript/JS-closures.md

 ## 1.2.
 Global Variable

-1. A function can also access variables defined **outside** the function, like this:
+1.A function can also access variables defined **outside** the function, like this:

 **Example-1**